zenOfBass/SAD-Assignment-3-II/README.md

 ## UML Diagram

 The UML diagram for the KWIC system is provided in the Kwic_class.puml file and its image representation in Uml.png.

-## Technical Requirements

-- Java 8 or higher
-- No additional libraries required